inhyeoklee/inhyeoklee/README.md

 <!-- About Me -->
 ### 👨🏻‍💻 About Me

-💬 I'm a 1st-year Human Genetics Ph.D. student at The University of Chicago.
+💬 I'm a 1st-year Systems Biology Ph.D. student at The University of Chicago.

 🌱 I'm broadly interested in interrogating multi-omic human epigenome interactions with the power of Bayesian machine learning algorithms and stochastic modeling.